 Following the trend of a number of digital-first brands who have opened physical stores, State and Liberty has opened several brick-and-mortar locations including in Washington, DC.

-Best known for their undershirts and underwear, Tommy Johns makes stretch performance dress shirts from a ComfortStrength™ thread fabric of 72% Cotton, 23% Nylon, and 5% Spandex.
-Their tech fabric shirts also feature InvisiGrip® technology to keep you “streamlined, tailored, and always tucked in.”
-The shirts cost $128.
+Best known for their undershirts and underwear, Tommy Johns for a time offered stretch performance dress shirts from a ComfortStrength™ thread fabric of 72% Cotton, 23% Nylon, and 5% Spandex.
+Their tech fabric shirts also featured InvisiGrip® technology to keep you “streamlined, tailored, and always tucked in” and cost around $130.
+They’ve since stopped offering those shirts to focus on their core underwear and basics lines (though I’ve kept the reference here in case they start producing again).
 See my interview with founder Tom Patterson for more about Tommy John and why he thinks the right underwear can change your life.

 What is your favorite dress shirt for men?

 Who did I miss?
 Let me know in the comments.

 About JakeJake is an expert on men’s style and fashion based in Washington, DC.
 He founded Modern Fellows in 2012 to get to know the entrepreneurs and innovative clothing and lifestyle brands helping men dress sharp in the digital age.
 He has published hundreds of articles on style and apparel, and regularly interviews small business CEOs and startup founders about industry trends.
 Jake has written about entrepreneurship, international business and fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine.

 Other cool stuff:* Get $25 off your first experience with Wantable, an amazing online personal styling option for men and women.

 * For comfortable Athleisure clothing for women and men, try these 25 alternatives to lululemon.

 * Find 21 Alternatives to Warby Parker that also let you try on prescription eyeglasses at home.